 Cunard offer a children's programme for younger guests aged 2-17 years, making this a fantastic family holiday.
 Clubs include The Play Zone (2-7 years), The Kid Zone (8-12 years) and the Teen Zone (13-17 years) which each host facilities, group games and heaps of fun under the supervision of Queen Elizabeth's experienced Youth Team.
 Queen Elizabeth also runs a complimentary Night Nursery if you are looking for an evening off to head out on that well-deserved date night.
 This is for children aged 12 months to 23 months, but has a limited number of spaces, so book your space quickly to avoid disappointment!

 If you’d like to use your free time onboard to relax, there are plenty of spaces on the ship perfect for just this.
-The two pools, surrounded by sun loungers, are ideal for cooling off in the water and soaking up the sun.
+The two pools (the Pavillion Pool which is family-friendly, and the Lido Pool which is adult-only), surrounded by sun loungers, are ideal for cooling off in the water and soaking up the sun.
 For an escape from the outside, head indoors and seek out the tranquil library, challenge other guests to a game in the card room or browse the shops and pick up a tax-free holiday treat.

 Those guests wanting to up the pace slightly can enjoy the games deck.
 This concept dates back to the original Queen Elizabeth and features games inspired by those from the 30's, including bowls, croquet and paddle tennis.